-Trump: 'The State Of Our Union Is Strong Because Our People Are Strong'
+Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

 "We built the Empire State Building in just one year.
 Isn't it a disgrace that it can now take 10 years just to get a minor permit approved for the building of a simple road?"
 Trump queried.
 "I am asking both parties to come together to give us the safe, fast, reliable, and modern infrastructure that our economy needs and our people deserve."

-Rep. Joe Kennedy III, D-Mass., who is set to deliver the official Democratic response to Trump's speech, will play up the division in the country in his remarks later in the evening.
+Rep. Joe Kennedy III, D-Mass. — a 37-year-old rising star and scion of the famed political family — delivered the official Democratic response to Trump's speech and seized on the division in the country that he argued has been inflamed by the president.

 "It would be easy to dismiss the past year as chaos.
 Partisanship.
 Politics.
 But it's far bigger than that.
-This administration isn't just targeting the laws that protect us — they are targeting the very idea that we are all worthy of protection," Kennedy will say, according to excerpts of his prepared remarks.
+This administration isn't just targeting the laws that protect us — they are targeting the very idea that we are all worthy of protection," Kennedy said.

+Kennedy also mentioned the "Me Too" movement borne out of the growing disclosures about sexual harassment and sometimes even sexual assault in multiple industries and talked of the efforts of "black lives matter" — two things Trump did not touch on.

+"Bullies may lend a punch, they may leave a mark, but they have never, not once, in the history of our United States, managed to match the strength and spirit of the people united in defense of their future," Kennedy said.
+"Politicians can be cheered for the promises they make.
+Our country will be judged by the promises we keep."

 Correction Jan.
 30, 2018